 Doing what you Love

 Another example is a Driving School that we sold in Westchester County, NY.
-The school was owned by two brothers.
+Two brothers owned the school.
 The younger brother loved to go on vacation and just wanted to stop working after providing a brief transition.
 The older brother was the president of the company.
 He liked work in general but didn’t want some of the responsibilities of ownership.
 And it felt unfair to split the profits with his younger brother who was taking all of the vacations.

 No Upfront Fee

 We don’t charge a fee until we sell your business.
-Some of our buyers and sellers are repeat clients so it’s important that we understand everyone’s needs so that we give both buyer and seller the best opportunity to not only have a good transaction but to also have a good transition of the business as well.
+Some of our buyers and sellers are repeat clients, so it’s essential that we understand everyone’s needs so that we give both buyer and seller the best opportunity to not only have a good transaction but also to have a good transition of the business as well.

-For a confidential consultation please fill out our easy Seller Registration Form or call (914) 738-9350.
+For a confidential consultation, please fill out our secure Seller Registration Form or call (914) 738-9350.
 We have Brokers in NJ, NY, CT, and MA and sell businesses throughout the United States.